Police launch investigation after man found with gunshot wound in Rotorua

-A police investigation is under way after a man was found with a gunshot wound on Fairy Springs Rd.
+A police investigation is underway after a man was found with a gunshot wound on Fairy Springs Rd in Rotorua.

 A police media spokeswoman said the man was found near Sky Supermarket about 1am on Sunday.